Antarctic Explorer

 What's not included

-International or domestic flights, unless specified
+International or domestic flights to or within South America, unless specified

 Transfers not mentioned in the itinerary